LOUNGE /

 Q. What is the profile of designer Masanori Oji?

 A.Product Designer / Integrated Design Director | Representative of Oji & Design / Oji & Co.
 He works alongside regional industries across Japan, designing everything from products to brands.
-Advocating "Keisou" (passing down and creating), which leverages the power of local materials, conditions, and memories to create and pass down to the present, he integrally designs products, experiences, distribution, and communication.
+Advocating "Keisou" (carrying on tradition through creation), which leverages the power of regional materials, contexts, and memories to create and pass down to the present, he integrally designs products, experiences, distribution, and communication.
 Co-founder and current advisor of Tetote Collaboration Union.
-Opened "OJI & DESIGN FEEL," an experiential space to test tableware and tools in actual dining environments (Hiroshima City | November 2025).
-Art direction for Bed and Craft "OUKA" in Inami, Toyama Prefecture (Inami, Nanto City, Toyama Prefecture | April 2026).
+Opened "OJI & DESIGN FEEL," an experiential space to test tableware and tools in actual dining environments.
+(Hiroshima City | 2025.11) Art direction for Bed and Craft "OUKA" in Inami, Toyama Prefecture.
+(Inami, Nanto City, Toyama Prefecture | 2026.4)